 In the SAS system several Report Servers are running with different data states as well as with different time periods.

-The Report Servers are a fundamental part of the CMS system and needs to be running at all times thus it is controlled by Desmond.
+The Report Servers are a fundamental part of the CMS system and needs to be running at all times thus it is controlled by Sysmond.

 External Publish Server